 Hike the Routeburn Track to Key Summit

-Day 3 – Bike near Queenstown & Explore Wanaka
+Day 3 – Bike or Walk Arrowtown & Explore Wanaka

-A short hop over New Zealand’s highest sealed road at 1022m takes us to Wanaka, a favourite holiday spot for Kiwis.
-Set in a lake-filled mountainous basin, Wanaka is the more relaxed cousin to Queenstown.
-The township is a great spot to explore on your own for a bit, trying out some of the local delicacies including meat pies, gelato with local flavours, great coffee and a local brew or two.
+A short but incredibly scenic drive over New Zealand’s highest sealed road at 1022m takes us into Wanaka, a favourite holiday spot for Kiwis.
+Nestled at the foot of snow-capped mountains, this lakefront town is Queenstown’s more relaxed cousin, although its equal in stunning scenery.
+It’s a great place to explore on your own for a bit – be sure to try out some of the local delicacies including meat pies, fantastic coffee, uniquely flavoured gelatos and craft beers.

 Day 4 – Scenic flight into Mount Aspiring National Park, Hike & Wilderness Jet boat

-Get ready for a real Kiwi backcountry experience in style - this is the stuff legendary holiday stories are made of!
-First fly deep into Mt Aspiring National Park, a UNESCO World Heritage site, and get dropped off for a picnic with views that will blow you away.
-Then hike back down to the river where a jetboat will be waiting to whisk you back to civilization and a comfortable bed in Wanaka tonight after a taste of wilderness.
+Get ready for a real Kiwi backcountry experience - this is the stuff legendary holiday tales are made of!
+We’ll begin the day with a scenic flight deep into the heart of Mt Aspiring National Park, a UNESCO World Heritage site.
+We land in an isolated valley where we’ll enjoy a picnic lunch with views that will knock your socks off.
+Sufficiently fortified, we’ll hike back down to the river where a jetboat will be waiting to whisk you back to civilisation and your comfortable bed in Wanaka.

 Scenic Flight into Mount Aspiring National Park

-Today's adventure begins on one of Southern Alps Air’s Cessna bush planes enjoying the views of the 355,000ha UNESCO World Heritage listed Mount Aspiring National Park.
-You will be surrounded by spectacular views of braided rivers, virgin beech forest, glaciated valleys, alpine lakes, glaciers and towering peaks before landing amongst the Southern Alps on the remote Siberia Valley air strip.
-Upon landing, we'll head up the valley to a backcountry hut with outrageous views of the surrounding peaks.
+Today's adventure begins on one of Southern Alps Air’s Cessna bush planes, taking in expansive views of the 355,000ha Mount Aspiring National Park.
+Look out across winding rivers, virgin beech forest, glaciated valleys, alpine lakes, glaciers and the towering Southern Alps, before landing on the remote Siberia Valley air strip.
+Once on the ground, we'll head up the valley to a backcountry hut with outrageous views of the surrounding peaks.

 Hike Siberia Valley

-After a yummy picnic lunch on the deck of the hut, we'll begin walking along a well-marked track through the natural native forest linking the Siberia Valley to the wilderness of the Wilkin Valley below.
+After a tasty picnic lunch on the deck of the hut, we'll begin our walk along a well-marked track through the thick forest linking the Siberia Valley to the Wilkin Valley wilderness below.
 Be on the lookout for native birds along the way and the many photo opportunities as you immerse yourself in nature.
-The track was originally a cattle track used by Mount Albert Station to take stock into the valley for grazing.
-In total the track is 6.8 km in length, the first half of which climbs gently a total of 200m elevation from the airstrip before travelling downhill for the second half of the walk - a total drop in elevation of 470m.
+The track was originally used by Mount Albert Station to take stock into the valley for grazing.
+The track is 6.8km in length, the first half of which climbs gently 200m in elevation from the airstrip, before heading downhill for the second half of the walk - a total drop in elevation of 470m.

 Wilderness Jet Boat Trip

-Jet boats were invented in New Zealand by Sir William Hamilton in 1954 for the shallow waters of NZ’s braided rivers; jet boating originally started on the Wilkin River in 1968 transporting venison out of the mountains before hiking and commercial work became more commonplace.
-On reaching the Wilkin River at Kerin Forks, our jet boats will be waiting to take us for a thrilling 30-minute scenic ride down the Wilkin River Valley and Makarora River back to Makarora Village.
-Watching the world rush by, feeling the wind in your hair and getting a whole different perspective on this stunning valley is a pretty cool way to travel!
+Jet boats were invented in 1954 in New Zealand by Sir William Hamilton for the shallow waters of our braided rivers.
+Jet boating originally started on the Wilkin River in 1968 transporting venison out of the mountains before hiking and commercial work became more commonplace.
+On reaching the Wilkin River at Kerin Forks, jet boats will be waiting to take us for a thrilling 30-minute ride down the Wilkin and Makarora Rivers back to the Makarora Village.
+Get a whole different perspective on this dramatic valley as you watch the landscape rush by and feel the wind in your hair.

 Mt Cook Village

-Day 5 – Hike or Bike Wanaka & Aoraki/Mount Cook
+Day 5 – Hike Wanaka & Aoraki/Mount Cook

 Day 6 Optional Add-ons